DeWALT DCMWSP244U2 Cordless Self-Propelled Mower review: an efficient, long-lasting tool

 How does the DeWALT 60V MAX Brushless Self-Propelled Mower compare?

-If you want to stick with a self-propelled option, the Toro 60V Max 22in Recycler Lawn Mower has a larger cutting deck than the DCMWSP650Y2 and our tester was impressed with its performance.
-It takes a while to charge, however, and our tester was a bit worried about the mower not having quite enough suction to keep the clippings off the lawn when the bag is full.
-It also only comes with one battery buy at $499, however, those shortcomings might be worth it.
+If you want to stick with a self-propelled option, the Toro 60V Max 22in Recycler Lawn Mower has a larger cutting deck than the DCMWSP650Y2, and our tester was impressed with its performance.
+It takes a while to charge, however, and our tester was a bit worried about the mower not having enough suction to keep the clippings off the lawn when the bag is full.
+It also comes with only one battery at $499; however, those shortcomings might be worth it.

 If you want even more value, the Ryobi 40V Brushless Smart Trek mower is the absolute best bang for your buck if you’re looking for a good cordless mower that’s not as pricey as the rest.
-It’s also self-propelled and is backed by a five-year warranty and includes two 6 Ah batteries for $499.
+It’s also self-propelled and backed by a five-year warranty.
+It includes two 6 Ah batteries for $499.

 How I tested the DeWALT 60V MAX Brushless Self-Propelled Mower

 I used the DeWALT DCMWSP650Y2 to cut my grass for about four weeks while summer was in full swing.
-Typically I would mow twice a week during that time and rotated between mulching, the side discharge chute, and bagging.
+During that time, I typically mowed twice a week and rotated between mulching, the side discharge chute, and bagging.

 Learn more about how we test.